alinbloch016/Jenimi-AI-Chatbot/README.md

 6. Chat titles require an additional Ollama title-generation request after the main response.
 7. The application is configured for a local Flask server on `127.0.0.1:5000`.

-## License

-No license file or explicit license declaration is included in the supplied project archive.

-If this project is distributed publicly, add an appropriate `LICENSE` file and update this section.

 ## Summary

 Jenimi is a local-first AI chatbot that combines a browser-based interface with a Python Flask backend, SQLite conversation storage, and locally hosted Ollama models.
 The current implementation provides chat history, conversation persistence, automatic conversation titles, Markdown-formatted AI responses, chat deletion, and automatic Ollama model discovery.